corbado/example-passkeys-nextjs/README.md

-# Complete passkeys integration example Next.js with Corbado
+# Complete passkeys integration example for Next.js with Corbado

 This is a sample implementation of the Corbado webcomponent being integrated into a web application built with Next.js.